shayonj/pg_easy_replicate/README.md

 # pg_easy_replicate

 `pg_easy_replicate` is a CLI orchestrator tool that simplifies the process of setting up [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) between two PostgreSQL databases. `pg_easy_replicate` also supports switchover.
 After the source (primary database) is fully replicating, `pg_easy_replicate` puts it into read-only mode and via logical replication flushes all data to the new target database.
 This ensures zero data loss and minimal downtime for the application.
-This method can be useful for upgrading between major version PostgreSQL databases, load testing with blue/green database setup and other similar use cases.
+This method can be useful for performing minimal downtime major version upgrades between two PostgreSQL databases, load testing with blue/green database setup and other similar use cases.

 - [Installation](#installation)
 - [Requirements](#requirements)